Trigodil/tejas-inlet-analysis/README.md

 ### Dedication

 *This paper is dedicated to the memory of Wing Commander Namansh Syal, Indian Air Force, who gave his life representing India at Dubai on November 21, 2025.
-He was 34 years old.
-He is survived by his wife, Wing Commander Afshan Akhtar of the Indian Air Force, and their daughter Aarya.*
+He was 34 years old.*

 ---